<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3><strong>How long does therapy take to show results?</strong></h3>

 <p>Every child is unique, so progress varies.
-Some children show improvements within weeks, while others take longer.
-Consistency and patience are key, and therapists work closely with families to set realistic goals.
-Regular communication with your therapist can help you understand your child’s progress and adjust strategies as needed.</p>
+Some children show improvements within a few months, while others may take longer.
+Consistency and a supportive environment at home and school help therapy work best.
+Setting realistic goals and maintaining open communication with therapists can help parents understand what to expect.</p>

 <h3><strong>Will my child enjoy the sessions?</strong></h3>